 Square, Inc Headquarters; San Francisco, by Bohlin Cywinski Jackson

 Square's headquarters, spanning four floors of a converted data center, utilises urban planning principles to transform vast floorplates into a vibrant workplace.
 A central boulevard, lined with landmarks that break down the scale of the expansive project, serves as the organizational spine of the 295,000-square-foot space.
 A monumental amphitheater unifies the office floors, providing a flexible venue for a host of activities.
 Clean lines and predominantly white interiors resonate with Square's brand at both aesthetic and functional levels, highlighting the company's core values to create a refined, seamless experience.

 2018 Institute Honor Awards for Regional and Urban Design

-Chicago Riverwalk; Chicago, by Ross Barney Architects
+Chicago Riverwalk; Chicago, by Ross Barney Architects in collaboration with Sasaki